Battle of Heilsberg: Overview

 On 24 May 1807, the Siege of Danzig ended when Prussian General Friedrich Adolf, Count von Kalckreuth capitulated to French Marshal François Joseph Lefebvre.
-This gave Napoleon the opportunity to engage the Russian forces led by Levin August von Bennigsen.
+This gave Napoleon the opportunity to engage the Russian forces led by Levin August von Bennigsen (then Andrei Ivanovich Gorchakov).
+The French commanders were Joachim Murat and Napoleon Bonaparte.
 On 2 June, before Napoleon could act, Bennigsen ordered his columns to converge on Marshal Michel Ney's exposed VI Corps.
-Outnumbered by 63,000 to 17,000, Ney fought a rear guard action at the Battle of Guttstadt-Deppen on 5 and 6 June.
+Outnumbered by 63,000 to 17,000, Ney fought a rearguard action at the Battle of Guttstadt-Deppen on 5 and 6 June.
 Though he lost his baggage train, two guns, and 2,042 men, Ney managed to escape to the southwest over the Pasłęka (Passarge) River with the bulk of his soldiers.

 Within two days, Napoleon had ordered his 190,000-man army to close in on the 100,000 Russians and 15,000 Prussians.
-Aware of their approach, Bennigsen ordered his troops to fall back on Lidzbark Warmiński ("Heilsberg" in German).
+Aware of their approach, Bennigsen ordered his troops to fall back on Lidzbark Warmiński in the Prussian Partition of Poland (Heilsberg in German).
 The Russian army took up strong defensive positions around the town, which stood on the Łyna (Alle) River.
-The French army, under Marshals Murat and Lannes, attacked on 10 June.
+The French army, under Marshal Murat, attacked on 10 June.
+Then Napoleon Bonaparte and Jean Lannes' corps approached, and Napoleon took joint command.
+The Polish 5th Mounted Rifles Regiment under Colonel Kazimierz Turno also took part in the battle on the side of Napoleon.
 Bennigsen repelled several attacks, resulting in huge French casualties, but had to withdraw towards Friedland the following day.
 Four days later, the decisive Battle of Friedland occurred, ending the War of the Fourth Coalition with the passing of the Treaty of Tilsit.